Composers for 2023

 These composers will take part in the upcoming impuls Composition Workshop in Vienna and Graz with Klangforum Wien coming along with commissions to write new pieces for the ensemble, that will be premiered in Graz together with one more work of a former nominee at the end of the impuls Festival in August, 2023.

-Composer Oren Boneh writes music characterized by its energy and dynamism.
+Composer and trumpeter Oren Boneh writes music characterized by its energy and dynamism.
 Its foundation is made up of vastly contrasting characters, ranging from abrasive and mechanical to humorous and supple.
+As described by Le Monde, his works are distinguished by a "constant tension between two opposing poles - one civilized and the other savage."
 The music plays with listener expectations of the characters’ behaviors in order to create unpredictability and friction.

 Sachie Kobayashi (born in 1990) is currently engaged and takes a special interest in more intuitive creation and musical expression related to social phenomenas.
 She started her career as composer – complementing her research, as her second master, in music pedagogy and theory under Jean-Claude Schlaepfer at Haute école de musique de Genève – after having completed her master's degree in 2020 under Michael Jarrell, Luis Naón and Gilbert Nouno at the same conservatory.